-While the Jones Act, or 46 U.S.C. § 30104, is the maritime law for a negligence claim by a seaman against his or her employer, it is the warranty of seaworthiness under general maritime law under which a seaman can bring a civil action against a vessel owner based on unseaworthiness.
+Under general maritime law, the warranty of seaworthiness gives a seaman the right to bring a civil action against a vessel owner based on unseaworthiness.
 However, the definition of unseaworthiness is not found in this law.
-Rather, the definition determined by the U.S. Supreme Court to be the official definition is that set forth in Mahnich v.
+Rather, the official definition is set forth by the U.S. Supreme Court in Mahnich v.
 Southern Steamship Co.
-This case defines the warranty of seaworthiness as the shipowner’s absolute duty to furnish his seamen with a vessel and its related equipment which are reasonably fit for their intended use.
+This case defines the warranty of seaworthiness as the shipowner’s nondelegable duty to furnish his seamen with a vessel and its related equipment which are reasonably fit for their intended use.

 The test of unseaworthiness is the same for wrongful death at sea as it is for the general maritime law.
 The failure of the vessel owner or shipowner to provide a vessel and gear that are reasonably fit for their intended purpose is considered unseaworthiness, and potentially grounds for action.
 If any of the following factors contributed to your loved one’s death at sea, you may have a case for unseaworthiness under DOHSA:

-Anderson Carey Williams & Neidzwski | Maritime Injury Attorney for Unseaworthiness in the Pacific Northwest
+Maritime Injury Attorneys for Unseaworthiness in the Pacific Northwest